-We have selected a set of objective metrics which provide a comprehensive and realistic indication of the areas in which an antivirus may impact system performance for end users.
-Our metrics test the impact of the antivirus software on common tasks that end-users would perform on a daily basis.
+We have selected a set of objective metrics which provide a comprehensive and realistic indication of the areas in which a security product may impact system performance for end users.
+Our metrics test the impact of the security software on common tasks that end-users would perform on a daily basis.